aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

 # Access Token Request {#token-request}

-The Client makes an access token request to the Resource Application's token endpoint using the previously obtained Mutually-Trusted Authorization Grant as a JWT Assertion {{RFC7523}}.
+The Client makes an access token request to the Resource Application's token endpoint using the previously obtained Identity Assertion Authorization Grant as a JWT Assertion {{RFC7523}}.

 * `grant_type=urn:ietf:params:oauth:grant-type:jwt-bearer`
 * `assertion` - The JWT authorization grant obtained in the previous step